What can we learn from looking at Africa through the lens of its cities?

 Cities are almost always concentrations of public services, public investments in infrastructure, and public employees.
 So the scale and scope of their contribution to employment and the city economy depend on the extent of decentralisation.
 Generally, however, city governments in Africa have very limited funding.

 Aerial view of Dar es Salaam.
-Photo credit: Moiz Husein / Getty Images
+Photo credit: Moiz Husein / iStock

 Many cities lost out to colonial rule, but some grew rapidly as centres of administration and control.
 Dar es Salaam’s size and status were reinforced by its role as the administrative and commercial centre of German and then British colonial rule.
 After the French took Algiers in 1830, they made it their military and administrative headquarters.
 The Belgian government established Elisabethville (now Lubumbashi) as its capital.
 Lilongwe and Kaduna were founded by the British and became important colonial administrative centres.
 Maiduguri was founded in 1907 as a military outpost by the British.